Ford Everest

-The Ford Everest is a mid-size SUV produced by Ford Motor Company since 2003.
-Developed and destined mainly for the Asia-Pacific region with production centered in Thailand, the first-generation Everest is based on the Mazda-based Ford Ranger pickup truck, while the following generations is based on the globally-marketed T6 Ranger.
+The Ford Everest is a mid-size SUV produced by the Ford Motor Company since 2003.
+Developed and destined mainly for the Asia-Pacific region with production centered in Thailand, the first-generation Everest is based on the Mazda-based Ford Ranger pickup truck, while the following generations are based on the globally-marketed T6 Ranger.
 Unlike the Ranger which was paralleled with the Mazda B series or BT-50 until 2020, the Everest has no Mazda equivalent, as it was seen as unfitting for the brand.
-As of 2023, the Everest is the only right-hand-drive SUV that seats up to more than five.

-It is known as the Ford Endeavour in the Indian market to avoid legal issues due to the existence of a spice-making brand with the same name in the country.
+In India, the Everest was marketed as the Ford Endeavour to avoid legal issues due to the existence of a spice-making brand with the same name in the country.

-First generation (U268; 2003)
+First generation (U268/UR; 2003)

 Ford unveiled the first-generation Everest in March 2003 at the 24th Bangkok International Motor Show.
-Designed especially for Asian markets, the Everest shares 60 percent of the Ranger's components, including its 2.5-liter intercooled turbo-diesel engine and the exterior styling from the front to the B-pillars.
+Developed specifically for Asian markets under the lead of chief platform engineer Masaki Makihara, the Everest shares 60 percent of the Ranger's components, including its 2.5-litre intercooled turbo-diesel engine and the exterior styling from the front to the B-pillars.
 It was revealed that the development of the car took four years and costs US$100 million including investments needed to manufacture the Everest.

-As it is based on the Ranger, it retained the double wishbone independent front suspension and leaf spring rear suspension from the Ranger, while also engineered into making the level of ride comfort and handling of a standard that is better than the Ranger.
+As it is based on the Ranger, the Everest retained the double wishbone independent front suspension and a live axle with leaf spring rear suspension from the Ranger with several adjustments.
+It lacks a lockable rear differential.

+The first-generation Everest was offered in a three-row, seven-seater configuration, while in some markets such as Indonesia it was also available as a 10-seater with face-to-face third row bench seats.

 The Everest was sold in Southeast Asia, India, Middle East, Central America, the Bahamas and several African countries.
 It was built at the AutoAlliance Thailand plant in Rayong, and as CKD kits in Chengalpattu, India and Hai Duong, Vietnam.
 In India, the vehicle was introduced as the Endeavour in 2003.